whyb/FastChwHwcConverter/README.md

 * `dst`: Pointer to the destination data(host memory) in HWC format.
 * `alpha`: Scaling factor (default is 1).

+**Note**: Please call whyb::amd::init() before the first use, and call whyb::amd::release() to release it after confirming that it will not be used anymore.

 ### Example
 This example code(**test/example.cpp**) demonstrates how to use the FastChwHwcConverter and FastChwHwcConverterCuda library to convert image data from HWC format to CHW format, and then back to HWC format after AI inference.